 WHAT IS THE PURPOSE OF THIS NODE?

-To allow you to easily attach and detach props to animated characters in Buildbox 3, you can use it to attach and detach a weapon your character’s hand, a hat on his head, shoes to his feet and so on.
+The Attach To Target node for Buildbox 3 allows you to easily attach and detach props to animated characters in Buildbox 3, you can use it to attach and detach a weapon your character’s hand, a hat on his head, shoes to his feet and so on.

 Here’s a clip showing what you can achieve with this node, demo is included in the package.